Kigali Genocide Memorial – Remembering the 250,000 Rwandan Genocide Victims

-Kigali Genocide Memorial Centre is a massive buriall ground for an estimated 250,000 victims of the 1994 Rwandan Genocide that spread countrywide.
+Kigali Genocide Memorial Centre is a massive burial ground for an estimated 250,000 victims of the 1994 Rwandan Genocide that spread countrywide.
 The remains of a quarter million lives are entombed at this site, one of the many genocide memorial centres in Rwanda.

 A visit to the memorial site, a major tourist place to visit in Rwanda brings a vivid of picture of massacres that engulfed the entire country as a result of ethnic hatred.
 The Kigali genocide memorial, the biggest in the country is among other several genocide centres in Rwanda.
 Rwanda has six major genecoide memorial centres that honor the genocide.
 The genocide memorials include the Bisesero Genocide Memorial Centre, Murambi Memorial Centre and Ntarama Genocide Memorial Centre plus others at Nyamata and Nyarubuye.

 The commemorative site found on Gisozi hill was opened formally on April 7, 2004, as the country marked the 10th anniversary of the 1994 genocide which claimed close to a million human lives.
 The memorial is the burial site set up in commemoration of 250,000 people that lost their lives during the holocaust.
 The site planning and management was done and still run by Aegis Trust, a UK-based charity organization on behalf of the National Commission for the Fight Against Genocide (CNLG).
 Aegis, means ‘trust/shield’ is a body that campaigns against crimes against humanity and genocide.
 Founded 2000, the organization does policy making, research, remembrance, education, media work plus crusades for public-spirited support for the victims.